 In some victims, the stiffness and pain may even be experienced in the shoulder blades or in the area between the shoulder blades.

-10 symptoms of whiplash include:
+10 symptoms or common signs of whiplash include:

 Worsening Pain with Neck Movement